cainus/connect-settimeout/README.md

 connect-settimeout
 ==================

-a connect middleware that runs a provided function if a request last longer than a given duration
+a connect middleware that runs a provided function if a request lasts longer than a given duration

 [![Build Status](https://travis-ci.org/cainus/connect-settimeout.png?branch=master)](https://travis-ci.org/cainus/connect-settimeout)